-Q: Where are the State Personnel Board Offices located?
+Q: Where are the State Personnel Board offices and courtroom located?

 A: The State Personnel Board is located at 1525 Sherman Street, 4th Floor, Denver, Colorado 80203.